tigitz/php-spellchecker/README.md

 }
 ```

-## Using the MisspellingFinder helper
+## Using the MisspellingFinder orchestrator

 You can also use an opinionated `MisspellingFinder` class to orchestrate your
 spellchecking flow: